rightjs/rightjs-docs/docs/en/docs/dom/element.md

     load(String url[, Object options]) -> Element self

-This method loads the given URL and updates the element's innerHTML property with the response body.
+This method loads the given URL and updates the innerHTML property of the element with the response body.

 Takes all the standard {Xhr} class options as the second parameter.